 State: Even with the more stringent regulations on GHG emissions expected in the future, projected growth in California may result in cumulative increases in GHG emissions.
 Increased GHG emissions from past, present, and reasonably foreseeable future projects in the state would result in effects on global climate change.
 The project's statewide demand for electricity could result in indirect GHG emissions from power generation facilities.
 Although the Authority has adopted a policy to purchase renewable, clean-power energy sources, it cannot guarantee that only renewable energy is used to power the HSR system because the local power distribution network does not distribute energy based on energy sources.
 Therefore, GHG emissions may be associated with the provisions of energy to the HSR system.
 However, the project would decrease overall GHG emissions by reducing vehicle and aircraft trips and would also result in a net reduction in CO2 emissions, as described in Chapter 8.
 Global Climate Change Effects Analysis.
-This reduction in GHG emissions would more than offset the increase in GHG emissions from operations.
+This reduction in GHG emissions would more than offset the increase in GHG emissions associated with project facilities.
+Therefore, the project would result in a net decrease in GHG emissions from operations.

 Regional: Operation of the HSR system would help the region attain air quality standards and plans by reducing the amount of regional vehicular traffic and providing an alternative mode of transportation.
-Because the project would help to decrease emissions of criteria pollutants and precursors (e.g., ROG, NO_x), it would result in a net benefit to regional air quality.
+Because the project would help to decrease emissions of criteria pollutants and precursors (e.g., ROG, NOx), it would result in a net benefit to regional air quality.